What are umberlla companies and how do they work?

-More importantly, how do they work and are they worth it?
+More importantly, are they worth it?

 When it comes to comparing umbrella companies across the UK, the professional team at Umbrella Tracker can be trusted to help you weigh up your options and make the right decision for you.